rweigel/stats/hw.md

 print(f"  rf(1) = {results.count(1) / n}")
 ```

-In class, I will raise the following questions:
+In class, I will raise the following questions (you don't need to answer this on what you turn in):
 * Can `np.random.choice()` be used to simplify the program?
 * How would you characterized the decreasing variation around $0.5$ as a function of $n$?
 What calculation would you do and what plot would you make?
-* Given a real coin, how would you determine if it is "fair" (50% chance for heads)?
+* In class, I generated a plot by tossing a coin $n$ times and then recording the relative frequency for that $n$.
+I did this for $n=1, ....
+1000$, so I did $1000$ independent coin tossing trials.
+Another student tossed a coin $1000$ times (one trial) and used the first $n$ numbers to compute the relative frequency for that $n$ (it also appears that this is how Devore generated Figure 2.2).
+Be prepared to discuss the difference in interpreation of the results from the two approaches.

 ## Sample Space

 1. An experiment involves tossing a coin 3x.
 What is the sample space of this experiment?
 2. How many of the outcomes in the sample space had two heads?
 3. Define event $A$ to be that the experiment yields two heads.
-Define event $B$ to be that the experiment yields two tails.
+Define event $B$ as the experiment yielding two tails.
 What is $A \cup B$ and $A \cap B$?

 ## Set Notation